Does my Child Need Ear Tubes?

-Tympanostomy tubes are tiny bobbin-shaped tubes that are inserted into a child’s eardrum for the purpose of draining off fluid and allowing air to enter behind the eardrum.
-Fluid usually becomes trapped behind the eardrum usually during an upper respiratory tract illness.
+If your child has suffered from several ear infections in a short period of time, you may have heard that they could need tubes.
+Tympanostomy tubes, commonly known as “tubes”, are tiny bobbin-shaped tubes that are surgically inserted into a child’s eardrum for the purpose of draining off fluid and allowing air to enter behind the eardrum.

 When Are Tubes Necessary?

-When a child develops frequently recurrent ear infections requiring multiple courses of antibiotics within a relatively short span of time (months), or a persistent ear infection that is not responding to antibiotics, the pediatrician may refer the child to an ENT for the evaluation of tube placement.
+When a child develops frequent or recurring ear infections requiring multiple courses of antibiotics within a relatively short span of time (months), or a persistent ear infection that is not responding to antibiotics, your pediatrician may refer you to an ENT for the evaluation of tube placement.

 ENTs follow guidelines for when to recommend tubes.
 If persistent middle ear fluid has been present for several weeks, a hearing test may be done to determine whether the fluid is adversely affecting a child’s hearing.

-This is important in school-aged children because it can affect their school performance, but it is equally important in preschool children as they are developing speech and language skills.
-If it is not adversely affecting their hearing, watchful waiting is appropriate.
+This is important in school-aged children because it can affect their school performance.
+It’s also a concern for preschool children as they are developing speech and language skills.
+If ear infections are not adversely affecting your child’s hearing or overall development, watchful waiting may be appropriate.

 If their hearing is impaired, or they have other sensory, physical, cognitive or behavior factors as their baseline (such as Down syndrome, autism spectrum disorder, cleft palate, etc.), ENTs may recommend the placement of Tympanostomy tubes.

 How Can Tubes Help My Child?

-There are some considerations to the placement of Tympanostomy tubes.
-With tubes in place, there is a direct conduit between the “outside world” and the “inside world,” so the child should wear earplugs when swimming in lake or pond water that is not clear, to prevent organisms from entering into the middle ear cavity.
+There are some considerations after the placement of Tympanostomy tubes.
+With tubes in place, there is a direct connection between the “outside world” and the “inside world” of the middle ear, so your child should wear earplugs when swimming to prevent organisms from entering the middle ear cavity.

-The tubes generally fall out in 1-2 years, but there is a very small chance that the hole may not heal once the tube falls out, possibly leading to additional surgery to repair the eardrum.
+Tubes generally fall out in one to two years, but there is a very small chance that the hole may not heal once the tube falls out, which could require an additional surgery to repair the eardrum.
 This risk becomes higher with repeated sets of tubes.